oracle-livelabs/database/datapump-xtts-migration/00-introduction/introduction.md

 In this lab, you will migrate a non-CDB database on Oracle Database 19c directly into a PDB on Oracle Database 23ai.
 You will use a combination of transportable tablespaces, full transportable export/import, and RMAN backups.
 For this purpose, Oracle delivers the M5 script; it makes such migrations easier by automating the steps.
 You will use the M5 script for the migration.

-Typically, the procedure is used for cross-platform migrations from big endian platforms, like AIX and SPARC/Solaris, to little endian platforms like the Exadata Database Machine.
+Typically, the procedure is used for cross-platform migrations from big endian platforms, like AIX and SPARC/Solaris, to little endian platforms, like the Exadata Database Machine.
 It requires that the source and target databases are on Oracle Database 19c (Release Update 18) or later and uses the [Data Pump Bundle Patch](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2819284.1).

 For simplicity, this lab teaches you to migrate a database from Linux to Linux, but the script and procedures are identical to a cross-platform migration.